 How To Ship Floating Dry Docks

-Shipping a Floating Dry Dock: A Guide
+Shipping a Floating Dry Dock: A Strategic Guide

-Pre-shipment Survey & Planning
+Pre-shipment Assessment and Planning

-Route Survey
+Route Evaluation

 Vessel Selection

-Port Handling
+Port Logistics

-Preparation & Loading
+Preparation and Loading Procedures

-Ballasting
+Ballasting Requirements

-Securing & Lashing
+Securing and Lashing Protocols

-Loading
+Loading Operations

 The loading process requires the careful use of the heavy-lift vessel's cranes to lift and place the floating dry dock onto the deck.
-Constant monitoring is crucial to ensure stability and prevent any damage to the dry dock or the vessel.
+Constant monitoring is crucial to ensure stability and prevent damage to the dry dock or the vessel.
 Experienced personnel should oversee this critical phase.

-Transit & Monitoring
+Transit and Monitoring

 Voyage Management